UniMath/agda-unimath/src/group-theory/multiples-of-elements-abelian-groups.lagda.md

   {l : Level} (A : Ab l)
   where

-  multiple-succ-nat-Ab :
+  multiple-succ-Ab :
     (n : ℕ) (x : type-Ab A) →
-    multiple-nat-Ab A (succ-ℕ n) x ＝ add-Ab A (multiple-nat-Ab A n x) x multiple-succ-nat-Ab = power-succ-nat-Group (group-Ab A)
+    multiple-Ab A (succ-ℕ n) x ＝ add-Ab A (multiple-Ab A n x) x multiple-succ-Ab = power-succ-Group (group-Ab A)
 ```

 ### `xⁿ⁺¹ ＝ xxⁿ`